 When the model was sent over to the customer, the results were astounding.
 If the customer were to switch to a 512MB SLC SD card, from a 8GB MLC card, the P/E cycles would increase by 20 times.
 This along with the other factors showed that the useful life of this 512MB card was actually 10.2 years, compared to the 8GB MLC cards .6 years useful life.
 The icing on the cake that convinced this customer that the SLC SD card was the best solution, was the fact that the SLC SD card had a life cycle of more than 4 years, based on the SLC flash roadmap, far exceeding the 8GB card she was considering.

 You have to choose carefully when designing in an industrial storage solution for your embedded device.
 Besides finding one which meets your requirements for physical size, capacity, temperature, cost, functionality, TCO and your usage model, you need to choose a solution that may need some custom requirements of your host application.
 Industrial flash storage products rely on a strong, modern CPU to bring features your host can use, so consult with Delkin to help you make the right choice on an embedded storage solution that meets your needs.

 Lean on Delkin’s Technical Team

 Have you had a problem with your host storage?
 The Delkin Customer Applications team stands at the ready to be your trusted advisor for your host critical storage.
-We have solved hundreds of complicated host failures and look forward to understanding your usage model for flash based Rugged Controlled Storage.
+We have solved hundreds of complicated host failures and look forward to understanding your usage model for flash-based Rugged Controlled Storage.
+Contact us today.